- The GUI is very impressive and clean (even cleaner and minimalistic in v7).

 - There was always a direct relation between the slowness we faced and the number of employees the environment managed.
 For example: Account requests used to take roughly 20 seconds in our development environment which had roughly 15k users and almost 25k entries in the history table we maintained to avoid username collision.
 In our production environment, it took way longer since the number of employees increased to ~35k and entries in our history table exceeded 150k records.

 Customer service was just average during implementation phase.
+Technical Support

 Technical support is decent overall.
 However, some SRs took way too much time to resolve for the value they provided.